Akashpatil7596/Praeclarum-Task/README.txt

 For Production Setup:
 1. Project has been deployed on AWS EC2 instance
 2. Use the following link to access the application: http://65.2.63.196:8080/api-docs
+3. Choose staging environment in the swagger documentation